 Whatever you want to say, your opinions and comments are important to us – good or bad.

-Alternatively you can write to us at Quality & Governance Team, KIMS Hospital, Newnham Court Way, Weavering, Kent, ME14 5FT.
+Alternatively you can write to us at Quality & Governance Team, KIMS Hospital, Newnham Court Way, Weavering, Kent, UK ME14 5FT.

 Getting back to you

 If you have requested a response, acknowledgements will be sent within 3 working days of receiving the complaint.
 We will then reply in full as promptly as we can, usually within 20 working days.

 Our Chief Nurse is responsible for the day-to-day running of our hospital and is in the best position to delegate and coordinate the investigation thoroughly and promptly.

 If the investigation is still ongoing after 20 days we will write to explain the delay.
 In very complex cases, which may take more time, we will send you regular progress reports.
 We may suggest meeting you to talk through your issues and attempt to resolve them.

 A copy of KIMS Hospital’s full complaints policy is available on request from our Chief Nurse, or email firstname.lastname@example.org with your request.

 An appeal to our Chief Executive Officer